 Jesus’ Work Was Building Twelve Men

-Matthew 28:18-20

-Then Jesus came up and said to them, “All authority in heaven and on earth has been given to me.
-Therefore go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to obey everything I have commanded you.
-And remember, I am with you always, to the end of the age.”

 By examining the gospel accounts, it becomes obvious that everything Jesus did was planned and purposeful.
 He was busy doing the work assigned to Him by the Father.
 We cannot begin to know our purpose and vocation until we understand the work of the Lord Jesus.
 We were created in Him, by Him, and for Him, and His work is our work.
 His mission is our mission.

-Mark 3:13-15

-Now Jesus went up the mountain and called for those he wanted, and they came to him.
-He appointed twelve (whom he named apostles), so that they would be with him and he could send them to preach and to have authority to cast out demons.

 This is how Jesus made disciples.
 After consulting His Father in prayer, He selected twelve men and called them to be with Him.
 They were His work!
 Don’t miss this all-important aspect of His strategy.
 He personally and intentionally spent nine-tenths of His three years of public ministry making disciples out of twelve ordinary, uneducated men (Acts 4:12-13).
 This amounted to about twenty-six thousand hours.
 Jesus was interested in numbers.
 Our English word math comes from the Greek word matheteuo (make disciples).
 However, mere addition was not His intent; multiplication was.
 The return on His three-year investment into the twelve resulted in multitudes of souls being reached.
 So, do not be discouraged by investing in just a few; God will multiply them.
 No matter how few in number, if they will be faithful to start pouring these same truths into other small groups, then multitudes will be reached for Christ.

 DIGGING DEEPER: John 1:19-40, 3:22, 5:36, 14:1-15, 17:4-26; Mark 3:13-19, 6:7-12, 9:2; Matthew 17:1; Luke 9:28